Time Evolution of Temperature and Entropy of Various Collapsing Domain Walls: Entropy

 \section{Entropy}

 The thermodynamic definition of entropy in terms of temperature is

 Since changing the energy of the domain wall is the same as changing the mass, this can also be written as

-Therefore, if we can determine how the temperature of the domain wall depends on the mass, we will be able to find an expression for the entropy in terms of the temperature.
+It should be noted that this represents the entropy only of the domain wall, not of the total system consisting of the domain wall plus the radiation.
+This is due to the fact that the mass we will be using in the entropy equation is actually the mass as it depends on the radius of the domain wall (i.e. $M=R_S/(2G)$ for Schwarzschild).
+The mass of the entire system, however, is a conserved quantity and is therefore independent of temperature.
+Using this information, if we can determine how the temperature of the domain wall depends on the mass, we will be able to find an expression for the entropy in terms of the temperature.
 And since we know the time evolution of the temperature, we can determine the time evolution of the entropy as well.